Visceral leishmaniasis: History

-Kala-azar first came to the attention of Western doctors in 1824 in Jessore, India (now Bangladesh), where it was initially thought to be a form of malaria.
+Kala-azar first came to the attention of Western doctors in 1824 in Jessore, British Raj (now Bangladesh), where it was initially thought to be a form of malaria.
 Assam gave kala-azar one of its common names, Assam fever.
-Another common name, kala-azar (Hindustani: काला आज़ार (Devanagari) کالا آزار (Nastaleeq) kālā āzār), is derived from kala which means black in Sanskrit, as well as in the languages descended from it, including Assamese, Hindi and Urdu; the word azar means Fever in Persian and Hindustani; as such the disease is named for the darkening of the skin on the extremities and abdomen that is a symptom of the Indian form of the disease.
+Another common name, kala-azar (Hindustani: काला आज़ार (Devanagari) کالا آزار (Nastaleeq) kālā āzār), is derived from kala which means black in Sanskrit, as well as in the languages descended from it, including Assamese, Hindi and Urdu; the word azar is a Persian loanword in Hindustani that means "fever"; as such the disease is named for the darkening of the skin on the extremities and abdomen that is a symptom of the Indian form of the disease.
+It is also pronounced kālāzar (कालाज़ार کالا زار).
 The agent of the disease was also first isolated in India by Scottish doctor William Leishman (who observed the parasite in spleen smears of a soldier who died of the disease in Dumdum, Calcutta, India - hence the name dumdum fever) and Irish physician Charles Donovan, working independently of each other.
-As they published their discovery almost simultaneously, the species was named for both of them—Leishmania donovani.
+As they published their discovery almost simultaneously, the species was named by Sir Ronald Ross for both of them—Leishmania donovani.

 Today, the name kala-azar is used interchangeably with the scientific name visceral leishmaniasis for the most acute form of the disease caused by L. donovani.
 The disease is endemic in West Bengal, where it was first discovered, but is seen at its most deadly in north and east Africa.
-It can also be found throughout the Arab world and southern Europe (where the causative organism is L. infantum), and a slightly different strain of the pathogen, L. chagasi, is responsible for leishmaniasis in the new world.
+It can also be found throughout the Arab world and southern Europe (where the causative organism is L. infantum), and a slightly different strain of the pathogen, L. chagasi, is responsible for leishmaniasis in the New World.
 Several species of canines serve as reservoir hosts of L. infantum (chagasi).

-Contemporary life has made itself felt even here, however—not as "progress" but in the form of the many small wars of Africa's post-colonial era.
+Contemporary life has made itself felt even here, however, not as "progress" but in the form of the many small wars of Africa's post-colonial era.
 In the Sudan, where civil war has been continuous since 1983, the violence has been concentrated in the more populated south, and kala-azar was concentrated there too.
 But the wars have driven a steady stream of refugees out of the region, and these traveled either across the southern border or into the remoter western part of the country called the Upper Nile, where both war and the disease that went with it had not yet penetrated.